Grape Green Tea: Raisin, Not Fresh Fruit, and How to Brew

 Taste and aroma in tea

-In the Chinese tea classics the grape is a newcomer from modern blends — and that is its honest charm: it claims no ancient pedigree, but it works beautifully in the cup.
+In the Chinese tea classics the grape is a newcomer from modern blends.
+It claims no ancient pedigree; it simply works in the cup.
 A grape note gives green tea a fresh berry sweetness with a light tang, making the blend bright and summery.
 Grape sounds especially good next to floral aromas such as jasmine: the flowers carry the top note, the berry fills the juicy middle.

 In the Chinese tradition